TartuNLP/text-to-speech-worker/README.md

 The RabbitMQ connection parameters are set with environment variables, exchange and queue names are dependent on the `service` and `routing_key` (speaker name) values in `config.yaml`.
-The setup can be tested with the following sample `docker-compose.yml` configuration where `MODEL_NAME` matches the model name in your config file.
+The setup can be tested with the following sample `docker-compose.yml` configuration where `WORKER_NAME` matches the worker name in your config file.
 One worker should be added for each model.

 ```